Deep thermalization under charge-conserving quantum dynamics

-These behaviors have been recently investigated primarily in the case of energy-conserving, Hamiltonian systems (though consistent results were found also for symmetries other than time translation, such as fermionic parity~\cite{bhore_deep_2023} or spatial symmetries~\cite{varikuti_unraveling_2024}).
-With energy conservation, the first moment of the projected ensemble should converge to the appropriate Gibbs state ${\rm Tr}_B(e^{-\beta H})$, with an average energy dictated by the inverse temperature $\beta$.
+The effect of different measurement bases has been investigated to a limited degree in recent works for the case of energy-conserving, Hamiltonian systems (consistent results were found also for symmetries other than time translation, such as fermionic parity~\cite{bhore_deep_2023} or spatial symmetries~\cite{varikuti_unraveling_2024}).
+Now, with energy conservation, we expect from standard quantum thermalization that the first moment of the projected ensemble converges to the appropriate Gibbs state $\propto {\rm Tr}_B(e^{-\beta H})$, with an average energy dictated by the inverse temperature $\beta$.
 The conserved quantity (energy) has a local density given by the individual Hamiltonian terms: $H = \sum_i h_i$.
 Ref.~\cite{cotler_emergent_2023} focused on the special case of a Hamiltonian $H$ that admits an `energy non-revealing basis'.
-This is the case when $H$ (in what follows we take the case of a Hamiltonian on many qubits as an example) features only two types of Pauli matrices, for example $X$ and $Y$ like in the mixed-field Ising model $H = J \sum_i X_{i}X_{i+1} + h \sum_i X_i + g \sum_i Y_i$, so that $\bra{z}h_i\ket{z} = 0$ for all sites $i$ and all computational basis states $z\in \{0,1\}^N$.
+This is the case when $H$ (in what follows we take the case of a Hamiltonian on qubits as an example) features only two types of Pauli matrices, for example $X$ and $Y$ like in the mixed-field Ising model $H = J \sum_i X_{i}X_{i+1} + h \sum_i X_i + g \sum_i Y_i$, so that $\bra{z}h_i\ket{z} = 0$ for all sites $i$ and all computational basis states $z\in \{0,1\}^N$.
 Under this condition, it was found that the projected ensemble is well described by the so-called {\it Scrooge ensemble}~\cite{jozsa_lower_1994}.

-The Scrooge ensemble, which is a particular unraveling of a density matrix $\rho$ into pure states, can be characterized via a two-step procedure termed `$\rho$-distortion' of the Haar ensemble~\cite{goldstein_distribution_2006,goldstein_universal_2016}:
+The Scrooge ensemble is a particular unraveling of a density matrix $\rho$ into pure states.
+It can be characterized via a two-step procedure termed `$\rho$-distortion' of the Haar ensemble~\cite{goldstein_distribution_2006,goldstein_universal_2016}: